-DEP requires the nitrogen effluent limits listed below in any new or existing wastewater permit in the BMAP area, unless the utility/entity can demonstrate reasonable assurance that the reuse or land application of effluent would not cause or contribute to an exceedance of the nitrate concentrations established by the Wacissa River and Wacissa Spring Group TMDLs.
-To demonstrate reasonable assurance, the utility/entity shall provide relevant water quality data, physical circumstances, or other site-specific credible information needed to show their facility would not cause a nitrate concentration that would be greater than 0.24 mg/L at the spring vents or 0.20 mg/L at the Wacissa River.
-This demonstration may include factors such as dilution, sitespecific geological conditions, research/studies, including dye tracer tests, and groundwater transport modeling.
+DEP requires the nitrogen effluent limits listed below in any new or existing wastewater permit in the BMAP area, unless the utility/entity can demonstrate reasonable assurance that the reuse or land application of effluent would not cause or contribute to an exceedance of the nitrate concentrations established by the Suwannee River Basin TMDLs.
+To demonstrate reasonable assurance, the utility/entity shall provide relevant water quality data, physical circumstances, or other site-specific credible information needed to show their facility would not cause a nitrate concentration that would be greater than 0.35 mg/L at the spring vents.
+This demonstration may include factors such as dilution, site-specific geological conditions, research/studies, including dye tracer tests, and groundwater transport modeling.
 Should DEP concur with the reasonable assurance demonstration request, the TN effluent requirements established here may be modified for the applicant or waived.

-The nitrogen effluent limits listed in Table 12 will be applied as an annual average to all new and existing WWTFs with a DEP-permitted discharge.
+The nitrogen effluent limits listed in Table 16 will be applied as an annual average to all new and existing WWTFs with a DEP-permitted discharge.
 New effluent standards will take effect at the time of permit renewal or no later than five years after BMAP adoption, whichever is sooner.